bbdaumen/PESSCY/README.md

 ## Documentation of the functions

-The full documentation of the tool is available at `https://bbdaumen.github.io/PESSCY/`.
+Access to the full [documentation](https://bbdaumen.github.io/PESSCY/) of the tool.

 ## Contact